-Initial and maintenance treatments include the use of mechanical treatment that could result in direct or indirect adverse effects to wildlife movement corridors and nurseries because suitable habitat is present within the treatment areas.
+Initial and maintenance treatments include the use of mechanical and manual treatments that could result in direct or indirect adverse effects to wildlife movement corridors and nurseries because suitable habitat is present within the treatment areas.
 The potential for treatment activities to result in adverse effects to wildlife movement corridors and nurseries was examined in the PEIR (CalVTP Final PEIR Volume II Section 3.6.3, page 193-197).
 The potential for adverse effects to wildlife movement corridors and nurseries is within the scope of the activities and impacts addressed in the PEIR because the treatment activities and level of disturbance as a result of the treatment activities are consistent with those analyzed in the PEIR.
-The applicable SPR's for this proposed project impact include SPR BIO-1, BIO-4, BIO-5, HYD-1, and HYD-4.
+The applicable SPR's for this proposed project impact include SPR BIO-1, BIO-4, HYD-1, and HYD-4.
 The proposed treatment areas may contain essential connectivity areas for some ungulate species and mountain lions as well as habitat for breeding sites or cover.
 This project proposes the use of mechanical treatment outside of the WLPZ and will comply with overstory cover requirements in riparian areas (SPR BIO-4).
-MM BIO-5 will be implemented to retain and avoid nursery habitat through the establishment of buffers where necessary.

-Based on the implementation of SPR's and the MM, it is likely that any impact to wildlife movement corridors and nurseries would be less than significant.
+Mitigation measure BIO-5 will be implemented to retain and avoid nursery habitat through the establishment of buffers where necessary.
+Based on the implementation of SPR's and the mitigation measure, it is likely that any impact to wildlife movement corridors and nurseries would be less than significant.

-Initial and maintenance treatments include the use of mechanical treatment, which could result in direct or indirect effects resulting in the reduction of habitat or abundance of common wildlife, including nesting birds, because suitable habitat is present in the treatment area.
+Initial and maintenance treatments include the use of mechanical and manual treatments, which could result in direct or indirect effects resulting in the reduction of habitat or abundance of common wildlife, including nesting birds, because suitable habitat is present in the treatment area.
 The potential for treatment activities to result in adverse effects to habitat and abundance of wildlife was addressed in the PEIR (CalVTP Final PEIR Volume II Section 3.6.3, page 197-199).
 The potential for adverse effects to common wildlife, including nesting birds, is within the scope of the activities and impacts addressed in the PEIR because the treatment activities and level of disturbance are consistent with those analyzed in the PEIR.
-The implementation of SPR BIO-1, BIO-2, BIO-3, BIO-4, BIO-5, and BIO-12 will reduce the risk of this project resulting in adverse effects to habitat and the abundance of common wildlife.
+The implementation of SPR BIO-1, BIO-2, BIO-3, BIO-4, and BIO-12 will reduce the risk of this project resulting in adverse effects to habitat and the abundance of common wildlife.

-The CNDDB review for listed species did not return any special-status birds within the project property boundaries, however, it is likely that common native birds may be present within or in proximity to the treatment areas.
-If it is infeasible for operations to occur outside of the active nesting season of common native birds, including raptors, that may be present in the vicinity of the project site, then a survey will be conducted prior to operations (SPR BIO-12).
-Nesting bird surveys will be conducted in compliance to the California Forest Practice Rules 14 CCR 919.2 (b), (c), and (d) (paraphrased to fit this specific project and exceeding the standard) which states:
+The CNDDB review for listed species did not return any special-status birds within the project property boundaries, however, the property is in proximity to occurrences for marbled murrelets, please see the discussion on this species above in Impact BIO-2.
+Additionally, it is likely that common native birds may be present within or in proximity to the treatment areas.
+If it is infeasible for operations to occur outside of the active nesting season, between February 1st and August 31st, of common native birds, including raptors, that may be present in the vicinity of the project site, then a survey will be conducted within 7 days prior to operations (SPR BIO-12).
+Nesting bird surveys will be conducted in compliance to the following provisions:

-- (b): Nest tree(s), designated perch tree(s), screening tree(s), and replacement tree(s) shall be left standing and unharmed. - (c): Operations shall be planned and operated to commence as far as possible from occupied nest trees. - (d): When an occupied nest site of a listed bird species is discovered during operations, operations shall cease, and the nest tree shall be protected applying the provisions set forth in subsections (b) and (c) above and shall immediately notify CDFW and CAL FIRE.
+- Nest tree(s), designated perch tree(s), screening tree(s), and replacement tree(s) shall be left standing and unharmed. - Operations shall be planned and operated to commence as far as possible from occupied nest trees. - When an occupied nest site of a listed bird species is discovered during operations, operations shall cease, and the nest tree shall be protected applying the provisions set forth in subsections (b) and (c) above and shall immediately notify CDFW.